AdobeDocs/pass.en/help/authentication/mvpd-user-metadata-exchng.md

 getAuthorization(resource);
 ```

-Adobe Pass authentication actually supports more granular authorization, down to the asset level, when supported by both the MVPD and the Programmer.
+Adobe Pass Authentication actually supports more granular authorization, down to the asset level, when supported by both the MVPD and the Programmer.
 The resource and its metadata are opaque to Adobe; the intent is to establish a standard format for specifying the resource ID and metadata in a normalized way, to send resource IDs to different MVPDs.

 >[!NOTE]
 >
->If the user chooses a channel-only capable MVPD, then Adobe Pass authentication extracts ONLY the channel title ("TNT" in the example above) and passes only the title to the MVPD.
+>If the user chooses a channel-only capable MVPD, then Adobe Pass Authentication extracts ONLY the channel title ("TNT" in the example above) and passes only the title to the MVPD.

 ### MVPD to Programmer Metadata Exchange Flow {#mvpd-progr-exchange-flow}

-Adobe Pass authentication makes the following assumptions:
+Adobe Pass Authentication makes the following assumptions:

 * The MVPD sends the max rating as part of the SAML response
 * This information is saved as part of the authentication token
-* An API is provided by Adobe Pass authentication to enable Programmers to retrieve this information
+* An API is provided by Adobe Pass Authentication to enable Programmers to retrieve this information
 * Programmers implement this feature on their site or app (for example, to hide videos that are over the max rating for the user)

 ```XML